GetSimple CMS: GetSimple CMS Community Edition

-Since 2022, a version of Get Simple Community Edition has been developed by users known by the pseudonyms Multicolor and Islander.
+Since 2022, a version of Get Simple Community Edition (CE) has been developed by users known by the pseudonyms Multicolor and Islander.
 This edition aims to introduce a range of improvements, including support for modern PHP versions, and is continuously maintained with new features that are not available in the standard version upon installation.
 In 2023, the website GetSimple CMS CE Website was launched to inform users about updates and serve as a platform where the latest version of this software can be downloaded.

-GetSimple Russian Community (RU/EU)

-The Russian-speaking CMS Getsimple community was formed in 2013 in order to support and popularize this system in the Russian Federation.
-A team led by Oleg Svetlov and Gafurov Rushan extensive work has been done to create adaptive and relevant templates, as well as important technical plugins.

-The platform has official Russian-language support, there are several ways to get help: